Case Studies:

 Main policy lessons

-Policy momentum due to decentralization of water the water supply service company, in 200, the PES was created together the municipal water management service.
+Policy momentum due to decentralization of water by the water supply service company, in the early 2000s, the PES was created together with the municipal water management service.
+Payments are seen as being low and do not cover opportunity cost in some cases.
 Willingness to pay revealed interest in paying for a better water supply system as well as for water environmental protection measures.

 Other information